Back to the top

 Community Ice Thickness Data Submission

-GLOS has a data sharing agreement for you to review to help you understand what we are hoping to collect.
-If you are interested in participating, please review the form, and email Shelby Brunner to share your primary Great Lakes fishing area and receive the data submission URL.
+GLOS has a data sharing agreement to help you understand what we are hoping to collect.
+If you are interested in participating, please review the form and create a Seagull account (or use a preexisting account) to submit your data.
+In order to receive your Volunteer Stipend, you must email Shelby Brunner with confirmation of your data submission.

 Ice Thickness Data Webinar

-GLOS will be streaming an informational webinar on Thursday, February 6th at 7 pm ET/6 pm CT to provide an overview of the proposed project, current ice modeling work and gaps, and answer questions from interested participants.
+GLOS streamed an informational webinar on Thursday, February 6th, 2025, to provide an overview of the proposed project, current ice modeling work and gaps, and answer questions from interested participants.

-If you know of anyone who ice fishes or does other forms of ice recreation on the Great Lakes proper and may be interested in being part of this project, please share this information and links to the webinar streams via the link below.
+If you know of anyone who ice fishes or does other forms of ice recreation on the Great Lakes proper and may be interested, this video provides information about how current modeling works and why more data is needed!

 Ice Statistics and Historical Data